-The Industrial Internet Consortium is a broad based, international consensus-driven organization consisting of large and small companies, academia, and government collectively focused on the totality of realizing the Industrial Internet of Things (IIoT) through requirements identification, testbed experimentation, technical reports and tools delivery to facilitate rapid realization of the IIoT across a broad spectrum of global industries and applications.
+The Industrial Internet Consortium (IIC) is a broad based, international consensus-driven organization consisting of large and small companies, academia and government collectively focused on the totality of realizing the Industrial Internet of Things (IIoT) through requirements identification, testbed experimentation, technical reports and tools delivery to facilitate rapid realization of the IIoT across a broad spectrum of global industries and applications.

-The Industrial Internet Consortium Vocabulary Task Group under the Technology Working Group is responsible for the Industrial Internet Vocabulary Technical Report.
-Its participants represent a broad spectrum of the Industrial Internet Consortium membership and include systems and software architects, business experts, security experts and participants from many of the other Industrial Internet Consortium working and task groups.
+The IIC Vocabulary Task Group under the Technology Working Group is responsible for the IIC Vocabulary.
+Its participants represent a broad spectrum of the IIC membership and include systems and software architects, business experts, security experts and participants from many of the other IIC working and task groups.

-The Industrial Internet Vocabulary Technical Report, similar to all Industrial Internet Consortium publications, is a living document that will continually represent the latest thinking of the Industrial Internet Consortium and the IIoT community.
-The Industrial Internet of Things (IIoT) suite of deliverables from the Industrial Internet Consortium are addressing every aspect of the emerging IIoT and the working groups are committed to delivering practical, implementable deliverables that reflect new technologies, new concepts and new applications as they emerge.
+The IIC Vocabulary, like all IIC deliverables, is a living document that will continually represent the latest thinking of the IIC and the IIoT community.
+The Industrial Internet of Things suite of deliverables from the IIC are addressing every aspect of the emerging IIoT and the IIC working groups are committed to delivering practical, implementable deliverables that reflect new technologies, new concepts and new applications as they emerge.

 - The definition of a term provides an in-place replacement for that term in a sentence.

 - A term whose English dictionary definition is considered sufficient is not included.